-Prepare your risotto according to your recipe, but use only 3 1/4 cups liquid (reserving the remaining 1 3/4 cups for when you are ready to finish the risotto).
+A standard risotto recipe of 4 servings uses 5 cups liquid (wine, broth, water, etc.) to 1 1/2 cups arborio rice.
+Using this Make Risotto Ahead Of Time, you use only 3 1/4 cups liquid (reserving the remaining 1 3/4 cups for when you are ready to finish the risotto).

-If you are going to use it within the hour, just slid it to the back of the stove, no heat, and let it sit.
+If you are going to use the risotto within the hour, just slide it to the back of the stove, with no heat, and let it sit.

-If you are making well in advance, place in a shallow baking pan and cover.
+If you are making your risotto well in advance, place in a shallow baking pan and cover.
 Refrigerate until ready to serve.
 The rice can be prepared to this point up to 3 days in advance.

 Reduce heat to medium and add the partially cooked risotto.
 Stir with a wooden spoon until the liquid is absorbed and the rice is done cooking, approximately 4 to 5 minutes or until rice is tender but still firm (the rice is done when it is tender, but firm to the bite).

-If a puddle of liquid forms around the rice, you've added too much stock.
+If a puddle of liquid forms around the rice, you have added too much stock.
 Spoon some liquid off, or just let the risotto sit for a few more seconds off the heat to absorb the excess stock.

-Transfer risotto to warmed serving bowls and serve immediately with additional freshly grated parmesan cheese on the side.
+Transfer risotto to warmed serving bowls and serve immediately with additional freshly-grated parmesan cheese on the side.

 Make fried rice balls (arancine) by molding risotto into golf ball-size pieces.
 Poke a hole in the ball and fill it with chopped meat or cheese.
 Seal the hole with rice, roll the rice ball in beaten egg, toss it in flour, and fry.

 Make rice cakes (tortine de riso) by shaping flat cakes about 3/4 inch thick.
-Warm some olive oil in a pan and sauté the cakes until golden brown on both sides.
+Warm some olive oil in a pan and saute the cakes until golden brown on both sides.
 Drain any excess oil.
 Serve as a side dish or a light lunch.